nikeshbhagalia/BaseApiWithSwagger/README.md

 To use, replace all instances of Base with your api name.

-To do: separate folders into .Net Standard projects
+To do: separate folders into .Net Standard projects.